 ONIX for Books is the international standard for the transmission of product information in the supply chain and has been adopted in some sixteen countries in Europe, North America and elsewhere.
 BIC promotes ONIX in the UK trade and provides UK input to the development of ONIX internationally.

-View an introduction to ONIX for books.
+Read an Introduction to ONIX for books.

 Online, interactive, multilingual browser for ONIX Code-lists

 Browse the ONIX code lists, or search for a specific term within the vocabularies.
-This browser is is available on the EDItEUR website, here

 ONIX Code Lists

-ONIX for Books Release 3.0.8
+ONIX for Books Release 3.1 (latest revision 1, March 2024)

 BIC’s ONIX Survey Report, 24th September 2018